Home » Measuring instruments » Pneumatic Comparator: Diagram, Working, Parts, Types

 The principle of back pressure pneumatic comparator can be explained by the following setup.

-The air from a constant pressure source lows to the atmosphere through two orifices ‘Oc’ and ‘Om’ as shown in the abo
+The air from a constant pressure source lows to the atmosphere through two orifices ‘Oc’ and ‘Om’ as shown in the above figure.

-If P1 is the pressure of the upstream of the first orifice and P2 is the pressure between two orifices both measured with reference to the atmospheric pressure as a datum.
+If P1 is the pressure upstream of the first orifice and P2 is the pressure between two orifices both measured with reference to the atmospheric pressure as a datum.

 Solex Pneumatic Gauge

-This instrument is produced by Solex Air Gauges Ltd, which is designed for internal measurement, but with suitable measuring head, it can be utilised for external gauging also.
+This instrument is produced by Solex Air Gauges Ltd and is designed for internal measurement, but with a suitable measuring head, it can be utilized for external gauging.

 The air at reduced pressure then passes through the control orifice and escapes from the measuring jets.
 The backpressure in the circuit is indicated by the head of water displaced in the manometer tube; which is denoted as h.
 This instrument is able to measure the accuracy of microns.